Model Independent Approach of the JUNO $^8$B Solar Neutrino Program: Signal and Background at JUNO

-We have simulated the signal and backgrounds using the official JUNO simulation software~\cite{Lin:2017usg,Zou:2015ioy}.
+We have simulated the signal and backgrounds using the official JUNO simulation software~\citep{Lin:2017usg,Zou:2015ioy}.
 According to the signal characteristics of the CC channel, the accidental background can be calculated with different selection cuts.
 The final event selection criteria is obtained by optimizing the figure of merit, $S/\sqrt{S+B}$, where $S$ and $B$ stand for the rates of the signal and background, respectively.
 The optimized event selection cuts of the fiducial volume, the prompt and delayed energies, the time and spatial correlation cuts and muon vetos are provided step by step in Tab.~\ref{tab:CCeff}, where the efficiencies of the signal and backgrounds are also calculated.
 In order to avoid possible large contamination from the internal radioactivity and muon-induced $^{10}$C, we select the threshold of the prompt visible energy to 5 MeV for the CC channel, i.e., 5 MeV $< E_p < $ 14 MeV.
-Meanwhile, the fiducial volume is chosen to be $R<$ 16.5 m to reject the external radioactivity and isotopes, with $R$ being the distance to the detector center.
+Meanwhile, the fiducial volume is chosen to be $R<$ 16.5 m to reject the external radioactivity and isotopes, with $R$ being the distance to the detector center. {It should be noted that an anti-coincidence criterion with a time distance cut of $\Delta T>$ 4 ms has been used to reject the inverse beta decay (IBD) interactions of reactor antineutrinos, achieving a rejection power of 100\%.
+Meanwhile, this IBD rejection cut has negligible impact on the signal because of the much longer lifetime of $^{13}$N.}